 - i.
 Objective: To provide a quarterly practicioner rating of a participant's progress in recovery areas that tend to correlate with an individual's recovery. - ii.
-Indicator: Recovery Marker Inventory (RMI) A practicioner's rating of the participant's recovery on 8 objective factors associated with recovery: employment, education, active growth, level of symptom management, participation in services, housing.
+Indicator: Recovery Marker Inventory (RMI) A praciticioner's rating of the participant's recovery on 8 objective factors associated with recovery: employment, education, active growth, level of symptom management, participation in services, housing.
 RMI scores are compared at quarterly intervals to show trends of recovery through time.
 Increased scores indicate positive recovery growth. - iii.
-Who Applied: A sample of FSP and ICM level clients served by the program for a minimum of one year. - iv.
+Who Applied: A sample of FSP and ICM level individuals served by the program for a minimum of one year. - iv.
 Time of Measure: FY 18-19 - v.
 Data Source: Avatar Electronic Health Record - vi.
-Target Goal Expectancy: To have a minimum of 50% of clients that participated in servcies realize positive RMI recovery growth trends.

-vii.
-Outcome: 54% of the program population trended towards positive recovery growth.
+Target Goal Expectancy: To have a minimum of 50% of individuals that participated in servcies realize positive RMI recovery growth trends. - vii.
+Outcome: 55% of the program population trended towards positive recovery growth.

 Period Clients Scored Positive Recovery Growth

 17-18 75 56%

 18-19 134 54%

+19-20 220 55%